jagadeeshparati/Retreival-Pipelines/recepies/README.md

 The sampled data is already being indexed into the PLAID document store and created an index folder plaid which contains the clusters, residuals and other files that PLAID document store requires to load the documents when needed.

-Steps to run the gradio app and see the output:
+Steps to run the gradio app with the haystack retrieval pipeline and see the output:

 1) Clone this project